Chart Color Schemes

 Employment performance in Plympton ranks among the strongest 15% of areas evaluated nationally

-Dominant employment sectors include health care & social assistance, accommodation & food, and retail trade.
-Manufacturing, however, is under-represented at 5.2%, compared to Greater Adelaide's 7.0%.
-Over the year to September 2025, employment increased by 4.4% while labour force grew by 4.3%, reducing unemployment by 0.2 percentage points.
-By comparison, Greater Adelaide saw employment growth of 3.0% and a 0.1 percentage point decrease in unemployment.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%, outpacing the national average of 0.14%.
-Jobs and Skills Australia's forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Plympton's employment mix, local employment is expected to increase by 6.9% over five years and 14.3% over ten years.
+Dominant employment sectors included health care & social assistance, accommodation & food, and retail trade.
+Manufacturing was under-represented at 5.2%, compared to Greater Adelaide's 7.0%.
+Over the 12 months to September 2025, employment increased by 4.4% while labour force increased by 4.3%, reducing the unemployment rate by 0.2 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, and a fall in unemployment of 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Plympton's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment